 From: Frank Gmeindl, Chairman, Morgantown Municipal Bicycle Board

-Subject: WVDOH proposed TWLTL on Mon Blvd. between Boyers Av. and Patteson Dr.
+Subject: WVDOH proposed Two-Way Left Turn Lane (TWLTL) on Mon Blvd. between Boyers Av. and Patteson Dr.

 The Morgantown Municipal Bicycle Board is disappointed that the WVDOH apparently did not consider bicyclists in their proposed Mon Blvd.
 TWLTL and recommends that the MPO encourage the WVDOH to amend their proposal to include (in accordance with the 2009 MUTCD and the 2011 AASHTO Guidelines for the Development of Bicycle Facilities)